binder-project/binder-control/README.md

 `npm install binder-control -g`

+If you are running on a GCE instance, ensure that `gcloud` has the correct permissions to create new instances: `gcloud auth login`

 ### Getting Started

 If you've created a new GCE instance specifically for Binder, and you'd like to proceed with the [default](conf/example.conf) configuration options, then `binder-control start-all` will